spazbg/Ucha.se-video-scraper/README.md

 <img src="https://i.imgur.com/6Zv3o9f.png">

 The download.txt file contains a one-line command for ffmpeg.exe, which will download all the videos from a given course with proper numbering and names.
-Just copy/paste all the text (without the "====" lien separator at the end of the file) to ffmpeg.exe and you are done.
+Just copy/paste all the text (without the "====" linе separator at the end of the file) to ffmpeg.exe and you are done.

 <img src="https://i.imgur.com/ib4S31b.png">